 Oh, and that’s not all, dear readers.
 Because–being the true emotional masochist that I am–I’ve also decided to bite the bullet and read Grey alongside the original as a companion piece.
 Something I swore on my mother’s grave that I would never do, and my mother’s still alive, so.
 Luckily for my conscience, though, I was able to get my hands on a used paperback copy, so I didn’t put a couple extra bucks in ELJ’s pocket or contribute to her Amazon rank… at least I don’t think I did.
 You’d think as an author I’d know the ins and outs of the Amazon algorithm by now, but whatever.

 I’m going to try to do this a little bit differently than other blogs, though; instead of doing completely separate recaps of Grey, I think I’ll just intersperse my commentary on the original book with relevant quotes or insights from Christian’s perspective.
-To try to keep things simple, quotes from FSOG (Ana’s POV) will be in blue, and Grey’s POV will be in red.
+To try to keep things simple, quotes from FSOG (Ana’s POV) will be in purple, and quotes from Grey (Christian’s POV) will be in green.
 We’ll see how that works out without it getting too confusing, though.
 Either way, this’ll be an adventure for me, since despite consuming an unhealthy amount of FSOG related content over the years, it’s actually been a hot minute since I’ve read the book itself.
 So, without further time wasted, buckle up, we’re going sporking.

 (Content warning: homophobic “jokes,” character fantasizing about sexually assaulting another character, brief mention of statutory rape)